 - Removable cylinder to key alike or re-key

-The Granit Padlock by ABUS is perhaps the best padlock for under $100 currently available.
+The Granit Padlock by ABUS is perhaps the most secure padlock currently available.
 These German-made locks are no joke when it comes to securing your trailer door.
 A common thief has no chance of getting through this padlock.
 Only an expert with specialized tools and enough time could break through an ABUS Granit lock.

 - 25,000lb tensile strength